ross-weir/chain-name-service/README.md

 ## Notes

-- We could allow only submitting hashed names for better anon - chain observers couldn't see what name was used for resolution but then couldn't check for illegal characters
+- We could allow only submitting hashed names for better anon, this is the approach ENS uses - chain observers couldn't see what name was used for resolution but then couldn't check for illegal characters
   - Should we have illegal characters or allow everything?
+  - Seems like we should disallow `.` if we have subresolvers otherwise we could get `pay.alice.erg` where `alice.erg` is the resolver and `pay` is the subresolver and also `pay.alice.erg` where `pay.alice` is the resolver and there is no subresolver.
+A user wouldn't be able to tell the 2 apart?
+  - By not using hashed names are we vulnerable to front running?

 ## TODO